Tempo Automation Holdings Inc (TMPO) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Tempo Automation Holdings Inc (NASDAQ: TMPO) Right Now?

-compared to its average ratio and a 36-month beta value of 1.19.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for TMPO is 1.22.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

-The average price point forecasted by analysts for Tempo Automation Holdings Inc (TMPO) is $5.00, which is $4.9 above the current market price.
-The public float for TMPO is 12.47M, and currently, short sellers hold a 2.00% ratio of that float.
-The average trading volume of TMPO on October 27, 2023 was 2.20M shares.
+The average price recommended by analysts for Tempo Automation Holdings Inc (TMPO) is $5.00, which is $4.88 above the current market price.
+The public float for TMPO is 12.47M and currently, short sellers hold a 2.00% of that float.
+On October 31, 2023, TMPO’s average trading volume was 2.25M shares.

 TMPO’s Market Performance